anshu0810/anshu0810.github.io/README.md

 1. [Github Desktop application](https://desktop.github.com/).

 ## Let's Get Started.
 1. Login on [github Pages](https://github.com/).
-Andrew Etter mentions that distributed version control systems like Git have better performance than centralized systems and allows the writer to work on documentation offline.
+Andrew Etter mentions that distributed version control systems (DVCS) like Git have better performance than centralized systems and allows the writer to work on documentation offline.
 This is perfect as you will not need to be online to edit or make changes to your resume.

 2. Create a new repository.

 3. Name your repository **yourusername.github.io**.It is important for you to name the repository exactly in this format because github pages allow one domain per account and github pages needs to know which repository to host.
+As you can see below:

 ![find the repository](https://media.giphy.com/media/pWKSwNQNyZzCZA2S2i/giphy.gif)